 Testimonial ID: 1963-OR

-Warning: Not all essential oil brands are the same quality.
-If you expect to achieve results similar to those described in this testimonial, then ensure that the oil you are using is made from pesticide-free plants grown in optimal conditions.
-Also, the brand should be a 100% pure, high-quality essential oil that does not contain any synthetic additives.
-Do your own research or ask trusted friends to find a brand that is reputable.
+Note: Not all essential oil brands are the same quality.
+If you expect to achieve results similar to those described in this testimonial, then ensure that the oil you are using is made from pesticide-free plants.
+Also, the brand should use 100% pure, high-quality essential oils that do not contain any synthetic additives.
+Do your own research or ask a trusted friend to find a brand that is reputable.

 I have had many experiences with Peppermint & essential oils for repelling insects & treating insect bites.

 To begin with, therapeutic grade essential oils are as effective as any DEET product for avoiding mosquito bites.
 I find Peppermint works the best for me, but have also used Lavender, Rosemary, Basil, Thyme & others.
 I don't even step out on my back patio in Tennessee in the spring through summer without spraying myself with a solution I keep of 5 drops Peppermint per 4 oz water + a few drops of liquid good quality soap.
 If I am outdoors for long, especially in the mornings & late afternoons, I use the Peppermint oil straight on my legs, arms, neck, hair.
 Keeps mosquitoes away from others, too!
 If I get bit, I rub it with the oil which stops the swelling & it disappears pretty quick.

 We use the same solution as above to keep spiders out of our downstairs, to freshen our sheets & pillowcases, to keep aphids off roses, disinfect any surface, etc.

 We always add (therapeutic grade only) essential oils, especially Peppermint, to our drinking water to help with cleansing.
 We drip Peppermint neat (straight) on muscle pain, back & neck pain, bruises, cuts, infections.
 We drip it along windows, cabinets, & doors to keep ants out of the house.